 These results suggest AWS response times might partly explain why Australia's national average maximum has increased at a significantly higher rate than the average minimum, as illustrated in the temperature charts higher on this page.

 Instrument change = temperature change

-That's all quite a jumble of decimals, time periods, one second recordings, maxima, minima and electronic probes, but there's a consistent pattern along the trail of breadcrumbs - the introduction of automatic weather stations appears to have caused a fundamental change in the measurement of air temperatures and the changes (particularly higher decimals) are likely to affect maxima more than minima.
+That's all quite a jumble of decimals, time periods, maxima, minima and electronic probes, but there's a consistent pattern along the trail of breadcrumbs - the introduction of automatic weather stations appears to have caused a fundamental change in the measurement of air temperatures and the changes (particularly higher decimals) are likely to affect maxima more than minima.

 And what happened to temperatures at the 58 long term ACORN stations?
 From 1986-95 to 1996-2005, maxima at the 58 stations increased 0.28C and minima cooled 0.03C.
 There was an annual average 703.4mm of rainfall in 1986-95 and 687.5mm in 1996-2005.

 From 1979-95 to 1996-2012, maxima increased 0.31C and minima increased 0.01C.
 Annual rainfall at the 58 stations averaged 700.7mm in 1979-95 and 703.3mm in 1996-2012.
 There was a tiny bit more rainfall cloud cover but maxima jumped while minima behaved as it should.

 From 1986-1995 to 1996-2018, maxima at the 58 stations increased 0.47C and minima increased 0.04C.
 Average annual rainfall at the stations averaged 703.4mm in 1986-1995 and 689.0mm in 1996-2018.

 These comparison suggest either that climate warming affects daytime maxima but not overnight minima, or averages from AWS probes are more sensitive to high temperatures than low temperatures.